ArcadeData/arcadedb-docs/src/main/asciidoc/sql/SQL-Match.md

   - `{...}.both("EdgeType"){...}` can be written as `{...}-EdgeType-{...}`
 - **`<whileCondition>`** Defines a condition that the statement must meet to allow the traversal of this path.
 It supports the normal SQL <<`WHERE`,SQL-Where>> clause.
 You can also use the `$currentMatch`, `$matched` and `$depth` <<context variables,#context-variables).
 For more information, see <<Deep Traversal While Condition,#deep-traversal), below.
 - **`<maxDepth>`** Defines the maximum depth for this single path.
-- **`<depthAlias>`** (since 3.0M3) This is valid only if you have a `while` or a `maxDepth`.
+- **`<depthAlias>`** This is valid only if you have a `while` or a `maxDepth`.
 It defines the alias to be used to store the depth of this traversal.
 This alias can be used in the `RETURN` block to retrieve the depth of current traversal.
-- **`<pathAlias>`** (since 3.0M3) This is valid only if you have a `while` or a `maxDepth`.
+- **`<pathAlias>`** This is valid only if you have a `while` or a `maxDepth`.
 It defines the alias to be used to store the elements traversed to reach this alias.
 This alias can be used in the `RETURN` block to retrieve the elements traversed to reach this alias.
 - **`RETURN <expression> << AS <alias> ]`** Defines elements in the pattern that you want returned.
 It can use one of the following:
   - Aliases defined in the `as:` block.
   - `$matches` Indicating all defined aliases.
   - `$paths` Indicating the full traversed paths.
-  - `$elements` (since 2.2.1) Indicating that all the elements that would be returned by the $matches have to be returned flattened, without duplicates.
+  - `$elements`  Indicating that all the elements that would be returned by the $matches have to be returned flattened, without duplicates.
-  - `$pathElements` (since 2.2.1) Indicating that all the elements that would be returned by the $paths have to be returned flattened, without duplicates.
+  - `$pathElements`  Indicating that all the elements that would be returned by the $paths have to be returned flattened, without duplicates.
-- **`optional`** (since 2.2.4) if set to true, allows to evaluate and return a pattern even if that particular node does not match the pattern itself (ie. there is no value for that node in the pattern).
+- **`optional`** if set to true, allows to evaluate and return a pattern even if that particular node does not match the pattern itself (ie. there is no value for that node in the pattern).
 In current version, optional nodes are allowed only on right terminal nodes, eg. `{} --> {optional:true}` is allowed, `{optional:true} <-- {}` is not.
-- **`NOT` patterns** (since 3.0.3 - experimental) Together with normal patterns, you can also define negative patterns.
+- **`NOT` patterns** Together with normal patterns, you can also define negative patterns.
 A result will be returned only if it also DOES NOT match any of the negative patterns, ie. if it matches at least one of the negative patterns it won't be returned.

 **Examples**